 - Free meditation classes: every 2 months or so we hold a series of free courses designed to give beginners to meditation a grounding in the basics.
 Our courses are primarily held in the evenings, although occasionally we also offer courses at weekends, early mornings and lunchtimes.
 Usually, our course consists of 4 classes (twice a week for 2 weeks), but sometimes we vary that schedule.

 - Concerts of meditative music: we have given quite a few concerts performing arrangements of Sri Chinmoy’s music with vocals flute, harmonium and table.
 We also invite other meditation music groups such as Ananda and Temple Song Hearts to play in Dublin.
 In November 2010, we hosted the Songs of the Soul concert in the R.D.S. – in which over 1000 people came to see musicians and groups from all over the world play Sri Chinmoy’s music.
-We followed that up with another Songs of the Soul concert in July 2011.
+We followed that up with Songs of the Soul concert in July 2011 and November 2023.

 - Festival of Meditation: In 2009, we began our first Festival of Meditation, with eleven different courses, workshops and concerts spread out over a week.
 The enthusiastic response we received from that has encouraged us to make it an annual event, and we have held three of them so far.